peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-The OpenID Federation challenge type allows a Requestor to prove control of a domain and its underlying endpoints using the trust evaluation mechanism provided by OpenID Federation 1.0.
+The OpenID Federation challenge type allows a Requestor to prove control of a domain and its underlying endpoints using the trust evaluation mechanism provided by {{OPENID-FED}}.
 The Requestor demonstrates control of a cryptographic public key published in its OpenID Federation Entity Configuration.

 The openid-federation-01 ACME challenge object has the following format: